ava11235/it216/week4_widgets_events_toasts.md

 The Spinner is used to select an option from an array of strings.
 The AdapterView.OnItemSelectedListener interface and its  onItemSelected() callback method are called  when a spinner item is selected.

+### Material Design

+Google’s material design provides design guidelines with the goal of  providing a unified design system to follow across all types of devices yet  allowing for customization.

+Material Design is based on the following principles:

+Material is a metaphor for the physical world,  its textures and how they interact with light and shadow.
+Bold, graphic and inspired by print design, including  typography, grids, space, scale, color, and imagery.
+Motion provides meaning.
+Animated motion helps make the user  feel more immersed in the user experience.
+Flexible foundation.
+Material design allows for seamless integration with custom design, code or plugins.
+Cross Platform.
+Material design allows for the same UI to be applied on all types of devices on Android as well as on iOS, Flutter framework or the web.

+Considerations for Material Design usage:

+Material design provides clear guidelines for developing Android apps.
+Material design includes many built in animations.
+The Material Design specification can be complicated to follow.
+Usability issues: Some Material design  icons and buttons do not clearly convey what their purpose is.

 ## Reference